Health, shelter and community organisations brought together across India, resulting in over 12,000 people gaining access to the COVID-19 vaccine.

 Over 12,000 people vaccinated

 By the end of the vaccination drive initiative, 12,272 people were vaccinated, most of whom were women, young and older people.
-Since the drive was made in partnership with state level governments, vaccines were free.
-An achievement, no doubt, made possible by the 33 employed healthcare professionals, the doctors and nurses, who administered the vaccines.
+Since the drive was made in partnership with state-level governments, vaccines were free.
+Undoubtedly, an achievement was made possible by the 33 employed healthcare professionals, the doctors and nurses, who administered the vaccines.

 Going to the grassroots to spread awareness

-They brought an even more grassroots approach to Bihar, where they partnered with Pachayati Raj institutions, holding meetings open to the self-governing villages, as well as self help groups, attributing to the majority of women benefitting from the drive.
+They brought an even more grassroots approach to Bihar, where they partnered with Panchayati Raj institutions, holding meetings open to the self-governing villages and self-help groups, attributing to the majority of women benefitting from the drive.

-SEEDS provided us with the Structure vaccination kiosks which were extremely useful in managing the people that would come for vaccinations daily and prevent overcrowding at the healthcare centres.
+The Structure vaccination kiosks were extremely useful in managing the people that would come for vaccinations daily and prevent overcrowding at the healthcare centres.”

 Dr. Rajeev Dixit, District COVID-19 Surveillance Office, Dehradun, Uttarakhand